saumil-sh/el_photo/_pages/rimi.md

 ---
 title: Rimi
 layout: default
-description: the one with the bold black dress.
+description: The one with the bold black dress.
 type: portrait
 order: 4
 ---